• Skip to primary navigation

 Serving and Storage

-milk kesari served with nuts
+milk kesari served with saffron and cashews

 If you have any more questions about this Milk Kesari Recipe do mail me at sharmispassions@gmail.com.
 In addition, follow me on Instagram, Facebook, Pinterest, Youtube and Twitter .

-Tried this Milk Kesari Recipe ?
+Tried this Milk Kesari Recipe?
 Do let me know how you liked it.
 Also tag us on Instagram @sharmispassions and hash tag it on #sharmispassions.

 📖 Recipe Card